velartrill/velartrill.github.io/orig/kestrel.md

 I loved Lily with all my heart.
 She was funny and clever.
 Good-natured, kind, brave, and adventurous as Shuharva's own son.
 But she was no warrior.
 She could never have understood that side of me.
 She was a silly, ladylike, pampered girl, a creature of luxury and base pleasures built for causing scandals at court.
 She drank up my war stories with wide eyes, but she was never *part* of them.
 And she was defenseless.
 I couldn't even manage to teach how to use a gun -- she'd scream and drop it the moment it kicked in her hands, no matter how many times I tried.
 She honestly seemed too *embarrassed* to hold the proper stance, like she had to make the posture somehow demure and alluring.

+In a way, I held onto that.
+She was my totem, the emblem of everything I wanted life to have room for.
+As combat seared my soul, hers remained beautiful.
+Clean, unscarred, and pure.

+And then the war came for her regardless.

-In that one golden moment, I actually *feel* like the person I was always supposed to be.
+For one golden moment, in the here and now, I actually *feel* like the person I was always supposed to be.
 Not the shattered soldier drowning her sorrows in gin and _şen_, nor the intrepid ambassador fleeing from her storied past, but the dashing action hero who never lost a battle and always knew just how to save the day.

 "I've got your back," I whisper, staring into Soshten's eyes.
 Her smile broadens, and I see an actual tear in the corner of her eye.
 And I realize I'm smiling too.
 Somehow.

-"And I've got yours," she says softly, squeezing the back of my neck.
+"And I've got yours," she says softly, squeezing the nape of my neck.
 Reluctantly, she turns away, taking me by the upper arm, and I don't resist her grip.
 It feels… right, somehow.
 Almost comforting.
 In fact, I find myself afraid that she'll let go.
 That that just might break the spell.

 "I did warn you not to tempt fate," she comments.